-Anyone accessing SFH locations should follow CDC-recommended steps if sick or feeling under the weather.
-Do not visit SFH until you have met the criteria to discontinue home isolation and have consulted with a healthcare provider and state or local health department.
+Anyone accessing Sunflower Hill locations should follow CDC-recommended steps if sick or feeling under the weather.
+Do not visit Sunflower Hill until you have met the criteria to discontinue home isolation and have consulted with a healthcare provider and state or local health department.

 People with COVID-19 have had a wide range of reported symptoms, ranging from mild symptoms to severe illness.